smalpani-msft/actions-demo/Application/readme.md

 # Azure Web Apps Node.js Todo Sample

-Quick demo on how to run a Node.js App on Azure
+Quick demo on how to run a Node.js App on Azure.

 ## Important pieces